pi-star-2025/pi_star/2_sleep.md

 So during the nighttime, the consciousness of earth “falls apart” and our consciousness "falls apart" in sync.

-Then during the daytime The Earth is focused on whatever we are focused on, mostly live social circles and any deferred-3 memories still spinning in the clouds, which can be hundreds of years old.
+Then during the daytime the earth is focused on whatever we are focused on, mostly live social circles and any deferred-3 memories still spinning in the clouds, which can be hundreds of years old.

 ##